scoulomb/myDNS/4-Analysis/3-a-towards-a-k8s-like-api-explore-k8s-api.md

 From: https://blog.nillsf.com/index.php/2019/08/05/ckad-series-part-6-pod-design/
 Do edit or delete and apply

-This gave me the idea to export manifest and change version of nginx in exported file
+This gave me the idea to export manifest and change version of nginx in exported file. (we could have edited deployment).

 ````
 k get pods nginx-via-api -n testapi --export -o json > poddata.json